anebz/resources/Causal inference/causal_inference.md

 > Causal edges assumption

 A variable X is a **cause** of a variable Y if Y can change in response to changes in X. In a directed graph, every parent is a direct cause of all its children.
-This referst o causal dependencies.
+This refers to causal dependencies.
+Causation is not symmetric, it only flows in one direction.

 ### 3.2.
 Basic building blocks of graphs